Ruhr University of Bochum

 Lecture Period: April 7 to July 17

-Since this program is a University Exchange program you will pay OU tuition/fees and insurance to the OU Bursar and housing/meals/living expenses to Ruhr-Universität Bochum.
+Since this program is a University Exchange program you will pay OU tuition/fees to the OU Bursar and housing/meals/living expenses to Ruhr-Universität Bochum.

-Use this Ruhr-Universität Bochum Budget Sheet to help you plan for study abroad and compare programs!
+Use this Ruhr-Universitat Bochum Budget Estimate to help you plan for study abroad and compare programs!

 There are number of scholarships available for study abroad students.
 Below is a partial list to get you started!